Mentoring

 We organize mentoring for undergraduate students.
 Suppose you want to discuss your REU project with a graduate student, or you wish to attend graduate school in the future but have no idea what it looks like or how to apply.

-For the Spring 2024 semester we are running a reading groups program, where undergrads can learn about a topic by reading books or papers under the guidance of a grad student.
+For the Spring 2025 semester we are running a reading groups program, where undergrads can learn about a topic by reading books or papers under the guidance of a grad student.
 Reading groups are open to all undergraduates and non-math majors are encouraged to join.
 These reading group topics can possibly turn into an honors thesis by expanding upon the work done with a faculty advisor.

 If you have any comments or questions, contact Donovan Snyder.

-Reading Group Topics for Spring 2024
+Previous Reading Group Topics

 Around Roth’s and Szemerédi’s Theorems

-• Grad student organizer: Pablo Bhowmik and Firdavs Rakhmonov
+- Grad student organizer: Pablo Bhowmik and Firdavs Rakhmonov

-• Description: This reading group will delve into two fundamental results in additive combinatorics: Roth’s and Szemerédi’s Theorems.
+- Description: This reading group will delve into two fundamental results in additive combinatorics: Roth’s and Szemerédi’s Theorems.
 Of particular interest is Szemerédi’s Theorem, which asserts that any subset of the natural numbers with a positive upper density contains an arithmetic progression of length \(k\) for every \(k\geq 1\).
 The special case where \(k=3\) is famously known as Roth’s Theorem.
 The proof of Roth’s Theorem is quite technical, and we intend to analyze it thoroughly during our meetings.
 Additionally, we will introduce the concept of discrete Fourier analysis, a powerful tool in combinatorics that plays a pivotal role in proving Roth’s Theorem.

-• Prerequisites: Participants are expected to possess a level of mathematical maturity and a familiarity with undergraduate-level combinatorics (MATH 238 or equivalent).
+- Prerequisites: Participants are expected to possess a level of mathematical maturity and a familiarity with undergraduate-level combinatorics (MATH 238 or equivalent).
 Basic knowledge of abstract algebra (MATH 236) and mathematical analysis (MATH 170’s, 265) will be assumed at certain points.

-• Resources to be used: Galois Cohomology and Class Field Theory by Harari, Algebraic Number Theory by Cassels-Frohlich, Algebraic Number Theory by Neukirch
+- Resources to be used: Galois Cohomology and Class Field Theory by Harari, Algebraic Number Theory by Cassels-Frohlich, Algebraic Number Theory by Neukirch

 Class Field Theory

-• Grad student organizer: John Lin
+- Grad student organizer: John Lin

-• Description: This course is on class field theory, one of the greatest achievements of 20th century number theory.
+- Description: This course is on class field theory, one of the greatest achievements of 20th century number theory.
 It is a topic in number theory which describes the abelian extensions of certain fields, including number fields.
 We will start with local and global fields, which are generalizations of number fields.
 We will then go over group cohomology, which is an important technique.
 Then we will state and prove the main theorems of class field theory, which are the reciprocity theorem and existence theorem.
 If time permits, we will go over applications such as the Hilbert class field, Grunwald-Wang theorem, Chebotarev density, and the Kronecker-Weber theorem.

-• Prerequisites: Algebraic number theory MATH 430
+- Prerequisites: Algebraic number theory MATH 430

-• Resources to be used: Galois Cohomology and Class Field Theory by Harari, Algebraic Number Theory by Cassels-Frohlich, Algebraic Number Theory by Neukirch
+- Resources to be used: Galois Cohomology and Class Field Theory by Harari, Algebraic Number Theory by Cassels-Frohlich, Algebraic Number Theory by Neukirch

 Fractal projections and intersections problems in Geometric Measure Theory (Limited spots available)

-• Grad student organizer: Quy Pham
+- Grad student organizer: Quy Pham

-• Description: Seventy years ago, John Marstrand published a paper that relates the Hausdorff dimensions of fractal sets in the plane to the dimensions of their orthogonal projections onto lines.
+- Description: Seventy years ago, John Marstrand published a paper that relates the Hausdorff dimensions of fractal sets in the plane to the dimensions of their orthogonal projections onto lines.
 We will consider two questions: How do orthogonal projections affect the Hausdorff dimension of a given set?

 What can we say about the dimensions if we intersect a subset \(A\subset \mathbb{R}^n\) with a subset \(B\subset \mathbb{R}^n\).